 Good quality and variety; vegetarian is available on request.
 Food is brought to kutis at 7 am., 11 am., and 5 pm. (people on 8 or more precepts just take the morning meals); an afternoon drink is offered too.
 Monks and novices go on pindabat.
 Normally everyone eats mindfully at their kuti; monks and novices sometimes eat as a group when food is specially offered.

 Individual kutis with screens, fans, electricity, porches, and Thai-style bathrooms (some have western-style toilets) with running water.
 Moderately well-spaced.

 Yes, needed in order to arrange accommodations.

 Ajaan Naeb (1897-1983), a Thai laywoman, had a deep experience of no-self at the age of 34.
 She then sought out someone who could teach her vipassana- kammathana.
-She practiced under the Burmese monk Pathunta U Vilasa and realized nibbana.
-She then turned her attention to study of Abhidhamma and became an expert on Buddhist philosophy.
+She practiced under the Burmese monk Pathunta U Vilasa and realized Nibbana.
+She then turned her attention to the study of Abhidhamma and became an expert on Buddhist philosophy.
 For 40 years she taught vipassana at many centers, including Boonkanjanaram.

 No group practice is offered.
 Meditators must be highly self-reliant and motivated to practice successfully.
 They are advised to keep noble silence with each other and abstain from reading (other than about practice) and listening to the radio.
 Two weeks is the recommended minimum stay.
 Six other centers in Thailand teach the same meditation system, though usually only in Thai.
 A 50 baht (US $2) daily charge is made for running expenses.